Need help? Call our free Repro Legal Helpline: 844-868-2812

 • You have the right to a free lawyer in a judicial bypass hearing.

-You also have the right to travel to a state that does not have parental involvement laws.
+But no matter your age, you have the constitutional right to travel to another state that does not have parental involvement laws.

 To top